mbaker21231/InstEvo/Writeup/AgeArea/AgeAreaSlides.md

   - chain from E to D to A to B to C
   - chain from E to F to I to G to H
   - Dyen Divergence - 2 chains, 4 events each. $D^1=2$, $D^2=2$.
-- If D is the point of origin:
+- If I is the point of origin:
   - chain from I to D to A to B to C
   - chain from I to E, chain from I to F
   - chain from I to H to G.